jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Today, we have far too few people who build things.

 This is horrible because we've only started the Internet Age, and should be transforming society from top to bottom with modern technologies.
+But, the farther we get from the heyday of American manufacturing, the harder it gets to remember how to use a hammer, draft table, or build a bridge.

-If we don't hurry up, we could literally forget how to build new and better things.
+Literally, if we don't hurry up, we'll literally be unable to build the Internet Age.

 <div class="center">
 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ChiefGleamingDamselfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></div>